 Debra D. Mays

-Lesson Plan - NAME: Debra Mays GRADE/SUBJECT: 7th Grade/Civics WEEK OF: September 15th-September 19th 2025
+Lesson Plan - NAME: Debra Mays GRADE/SUBJECT: 7th Grade Contemporary Issues-Elective WEEK OF: October 6th-October 10th, 2025

 MONDAY